 - Renegotiated company’s paper procurement and printing contracts providing major competitive advantage and increased profitability.

 - Successfully negotiated with major supermarket chains to carry a significantly increased range of ACP magazines.

 - Part of the Consolidated Press (Holding Company) team that negotiated with institutional shareholders to gain approval for the merger of ACP and Channel Nine to form PBL.

 - Presented financial performance results and provided in-depth analysis, insights and recommendations to the monthly Board meetings.

-- Established fuel-price research and analysis team and gained approval from main board and finance committee to make forward purchases of one third of QANTAS’s aviation fuel requirements at fixed prices.
+- Established fuel-price research and analysis team and received approval from main board and finance committee to make forward purchases of one third of QANTAS’s aviation fuel requirements at fixed price $28/barrel.
 As fuel prices increased from $21/barrel to over $75/barrel, over next 5 years, made multi-million-dollar savings in fuel costs.